Here's My Story

 I was raised on Art Street--there's a good start in life.

-My folks were amazing and unusual people; my older brother Andy a young rockstar.
+My folks were loving and unusual people.
+My older brother Andy was a neighborhood rockstar and my hero.
 There was always music in our house because Dad owned a couple of bars in downtown San Diego and he was always testing out new 45s to see which ones would end up in his jukeboxes.
 So Andy I and got our fill of Marty Robbins, Ray Stevens, Ray Charles and then later The Beatles, The Beach Boys, The Kinks, Herman's Hermits and everything else that was happening at the time.

 I started piano lessons at nine years old; Andy was already drumming in a rock band and I was learning drums from him as well.
 As it turned out, I developed a knack for picking up a new instrument and sounding better than horrible pretty quickly, eventually learning guitar, bass, vibes and of course piano and drums.
 My teacher, the lovably ancient Mrs. Foote (who would sit in my lessons with her Pekingese tucked under her arm while she wept loudly at how "beee-uuutifuly" I was playing) was less encouraging about my original compositions which began to emerge.
 (To all the parents out there--if your kid starts composing at nine, give her some room to develop those skills.
 She can always go back to practicing the Bach and Beethoven later.)